-During 2010, two new Board members joined the Board.
+During 2011, one new Board member (Ms Ann M. Veneman) joined the Board.

-Peter Brabeck-Letmathe, in his capacity as active Chairman, received a fixed compensation as well as a variable compensation linked to a specific set of objectives independently set by the Board payable in Nestlé S.A. shares, which are blocked for three years.
-He also received, for the last time, Long-Term Incentives in the form of stock options.
-This in particular reflects certain responsibilities for the direction and control of the Group including the Nestlé Health Science Company and the direct leadership of Nestlé's interests in Galderma and L'Oréal.
+Peter Brabeck-Letmathe, in his capacity as active Chairman, received a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
+This in particular reflects certain responsibilities for the direction and control of the Group including the Nestlé Health Science Company and the direct leadership of Nestlé's interests in L'Oréal, Galderma and Laboratoires innéov.
 He also represents Nestlé at the European Round Table of Industrialists and at the Foundation Board of the World Economic Forum (WEF).
 All corresponding compensation is included in the disclosed amount.
 His total compensation was: